dbindel/cam-handbook/handbook.md

 # Courses

-A normal course load for a beginning graduate student is three courses per term.
+A normal course load for a beginning graduate student is two or three courses per term.
 The Director of Graduate Studies in conjunction with the student's temporary committee chair will assist first-year students in determining the appropriate courses to meet individual needs.
 All requirement courses must be taken for a letter grade.

 ## Enrollment expectations

 Students on ordinary status (e.g.~not on leave of absence) are required to enroll in a minimum of 12 credits per semester.
-Students ont enrolled in sufficient courses must be enrolled for research using either Graduate School or, if available, departmental course numbers assigned for that purpose.
+Students not enrolled in sufficient courses must be enrolled for research using either Graduate School or, if available, departmental course numbers assigned for that purpose.
 Graduate School research courses will be automatically adjusted at the end of the grop period to bring total